SF-Rocker/Puffin-Browser-on-Linux/README.md

 ## Demo VS Full version:
 The demo version is fully functional as the paid version, but does not require a subscription.

+- ## UPDATE: Puffin Is Down for a Server Update from  June 6, 2024 to July 31, 2024